Global climate action effort now counts over 250 airports

 Armando Brunini, CEO of Aeroporto di Napoli said: “Running an airport is a complex business – there are lots of stakeholders and many collaborations and partnerships that need to be fostered and maintained, if real efficiency gains are to be achieved.
 Our journey to this moment – from initially mapping our carbon emission sources, to reducing our emissions, engaging other companies on the airport site to get involved and now becoming carbon neutral – have benefited from the framework, guidance and rigour of the Airport Carbon Accreditation programme.
 We in the airport business compete with each other on so many fronts: attracting airlines to set up new routes, attracting passengers, being the first to embrace the latest innovation and more.
 With Climate change now an urgent priority, it’s only fitting that we should seek to exceed expectations on this too – as a way of motivating even more climate action within the airport industry and the wider air transport sector.”

 With four different levels of accreditation covering all stages of carbon management (Mapping, Reduction, Optimisation and Neutrality), Airport Carbon Accreditation is independently administered, institutionally-endorsed¹ and has the support of the United Nations Framework Convention on Climate Change (UNFCCC), United Nations Environment Programme (UNEP), the International Civil Aviation Organisation (ICAO), U.S. Federal Aviation Administration and the European Commission (EC).

-Airport Carbon Accreditation (ACA), Airport Council International (ACI), Convention on Climate Change (UNFCCC), European Commission (EC), Federal Aviation Administration (FAA), International Civil Aviation Organisation (ICAO), United Nations Environment Programme (UNEP)
+Airport Carbon Accreditation (ACA), Airport Council International (ACI), Convention on Climate Change (UNFCCC), European Commission (EC), Federal Aviation Administration (FAA), International Civil Aviation Organization (ICAO), United Nations Environment Programme (UNEP)